 Studies show that they also happen to be an immune tonic, adding yet another reason to seek out this awesome mushroom.

 Though they’re supposed to be somewhat rare in the wild, we have plenty of them on our 30 acres.
 Lion’s mane mushrooms are easy to identify, and the bright white shaggy fungus is hard to miss.

-If you cant find them in the wild, there’s always mushroom supplements.
+If you can’t find them in the wild, there are always mushroom supplements.
 Host Defense makes a lion’s mane mushroom capsule as well as a comprehensive immune support capsule containing many different immune-supporting mushrooms.

 Myrrh (Immune Stimulant and Antimicrobial)

 While there are plenty of immune tonics, there are very few natural immune stimulants.
 That’s one reason myrrh has been valued by humans for millennia.

 Topically, it’s a local antiseptic, but it’s also used internally for a variety of issues.
 Studies show that “myrrh acts as an antiseptic, anti-inflammatory, and a circulatory and immune system stimulant.”